Reviewing MaxCyte (MXCT) and Its Competitors

 |$97.54 million

-MaxCyte’s peers have higher revenue and earnings than MaxCyte.
-MaxCyte is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+MaxCyte’s competitors have higher revenue and earnings than MaxCyte.
+MaxCyte is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

 Summary